KANSAS CITY HAS NEVER RELIED ON A SINGLE INDUSTRY OR SECTOR FOR ITS SUCCESS. IT’S A CITY THAT WAS DIVERSIFYING BEFORE DIVERSIFICATION WAS COOL.

 Just look at the breadth of Kansas City’s construction industry; the range includes engineering firms, design groups and contractors.
 Some say that Kansas City has more engineers per capita than any other city in the world.
 Two of America’s leading engineering firms, both operating globally, are headquartered in Kansas City.
 And the city is also well known as an architecture hub for sports stadiums and public buildings.

-Manufacturing also has a strong presence in Kansas City.
+Manufacturing also has a strong presence in the Kansas City area.
 In recent years, two of America’s biggest automobile manufacturers have put some $2 billion into modernizing plants that have become highly productive inventory suppliers.
 Global leaders in greeting card, food production and other sectors are to be found in Kansas City, too.

 Of course, being an urban center, there is also a significant public sector component to the Kansas City economy.
 Many federal departments have their regional headquarters in Kansas City, and each state in this two-state metro region is home to military installations, such as Whiteman Air Force Base in Missouri and the Army’s Fort Leavenworth in Kansas.
 Taking into account state, municipal and local offices, the public sector provides a livelihood for some 40,000 workers in the region.